After weeks of speculation, controversial former Sheriff Joe Arpaio announced he will run for Senate in Arizona.

 He also worked with the Drug Enforcement Administration for 25 years, starting in 1957.

 In 1993, he was elected sheriff of Maricopa County.

 While Arpaio is known for his controversial takes on many issues, including his "birther" campaign against former President Barack Obama and for housing inmates in desert tent camps, he's best known for his approach to combat illegal immigration.

 Arpaio claimed in 2009 that he had arrested 30,000 illegal immigrants since beginning his efforts in 2005.

-In 2011, the U.S. Justice Department found that Arpaio’s office committed a range of civil rights violations against Latinos, including racial profiling and discrimination, and carrying out heavy-handed immigration patrols based on racially charged citizen complaints.
+In 2011, the U.S. Justice Department found that Arpaio’s office committed a range of civil rights violations against Latinos, including racial profiling, discrimination and carrying out heavy-handed immigration patrols based on racially-charged citizen complaints.

 In July 2017, Arpaio was found guilty of criminal contempt for allegedly defying a judge's 2011 order to stop traffic patrols that targeted immigrants.

-Arpaio admitted to prolonging his patrols, but said that one of his former attorneys didn't properly explain the court order and that he didn't intend to break the law.
+Arpaio admitted to prolonging his patrols, but said one of his former attorneys didn't properly explain the court order, and he didn't intend to break the law.